 Witness the Law in Action

 There’s no better way to study the U.S. Judicial System than to see it in action.
 For this trip, our students sat in on an arraignment hearing at the Brooklyn Criminal court.
 In addition to witnessing the law in full swing, students discussed the legal system and punishment in the state of NY.
-A great way to engage in debate and unique way to study English in New York!
+A great way to engage in debate and unique way to study ESL in New York!

 Off to the Transit Museum